MLHale/nebraska-gencyber/students/Intro_iot_node_red/README.md

 Use Kahoot to assess comprehension
 * Which Cybersecurity First Principle addresses how nodes can be replaced with other nodes in a flow to modify features? _Modularization_
 * Which Cybersecurity First Principle addresses how you are unable to directly access the inner workings of a node but must set parameters through dialogs? _Resource Encapsulation_.
-* Each node represents a single action however there may be several steps hidden in the background is an example of? _Abstraction_.
+* Each node represents a single action, however, there may be several steps hidden in the background is an example of? _Abstraction_.
 * An IFTTT program is called a what? _Recipe_.

 ### Additional Resources